etingof/pysnmp/README.md

 We maintain publicly available SNMP Agent and TRAP sink at [demo.snmplabs.com](http://snmpsim.sourceforge.net/public-snmp-simulator.html).
-You are welcome to play with it while experimenting with your PySNMP scripts.
+You are welcome to use it while experimenting with whatever SNMP software you deal with.

 ```bash
 $ python3 examples/hlapi/asyncore/sync/manager/cmdgen/usm-sha-aes128.py